 - See also: prolog, isbn, mercury

-- I have 38 facts about Visual Prolog. what would you like to know? email me and let me know how I can help.
+- Have a question about Visual Prolog not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: